 Leyla Martinez is a first-generation student at Columbia’s School of General Studies, where she is a senior majoring in Human Rights.
 She is also the President/Founder of the Beyond the Box Initiative (BTB), which is an organization for current and prospective students who have been directly or indirectly impacted by mass incarceration.
 Ms. Martinez has spoken at different Law Schools around the country about the effects of incarceration on women, children and communities.
 She has also been invited to speak on panel discussions at The White House, Google, UCLA, YouTube, Columbia University and more.
 Leyla is a member of the first Justice in Education (JIE) cohort and the first JIE Scholar to be accepted into Columbia University.
 She is a Program for Academic Leadership and Service Scholar, Gilman Scholar, Joey O’Loughlin Scholar, Mother’s Day Scholar, Women’s Forum Education Fund Fellow, Beyond the Bars Fellow, Earth Institute Center for Environmental Sustainability Fellow and Women’s Independence Scholar.

-Today, Pastor Scott holds the esteemed title of Associate Pastor at God’s Touch Healing Ministry, located in East Harlem, NY.
-Pastor Scott’s ministry provides spiritual empowerment, coupled with direct resource options to those most in need.
+Today, Pastor Scott holds the esteemed title of Associate Pastor at God’s Touch Healing Ministry, located in East Harlem, NY, where he has founded a prison ministry and is secretary of the Homeless Prevention Committee.
 Pastor Scott also retains the position of the Arts and Communications Coordinator at the Center for Justice, at Columbia University.
 His work there includes research, public speaking, and managing the center’s public outreach.
 As a Certified Producer at Manhattan Neighborhood Network, Pastor Scott currently studies filmmaking in order to pursue his ambitions for producing worldwide content that honestly represents the true, lived narratives of stigmatized people.
 He believes that art, in every form, can and does, effectively change perceptions and conquer stigma.
 Through his own lived experience, Pastor Scott personally understands the need for realistic representations of individuals, like himself, convicted of a crime in the past.
 Pastor Scott also understands, the healing power of the arts; it holds the power to transform both the artist and the audience.
 Pastor Scott now stands in a position to assist those artists following behind him.
 He has dedicated his life to using his creativity, in every way possible, to continue educating and promoting change.